logan-c-brown/logan-c-brown.github.io/_posts/2019-11-25-post-simp-hask-randnumgame.md

 You correctly guessed the number: 3
 {% endhighlight %}

 This final example wraps up our simple random number game.
 It's possible to roll in custom type classes for Ordering on `PlayerChoice`, and even use the offical `State` monad, but this implementation is simple with only one import and one extension.
 LambdaCase is another possible useful extension, as well as using `randomR` instead of `randomRIO` and splitting `runGame` into its pure and impure constituents.
+The biggest missing functionality still left to do is validating user input, so that the program does not crash when a user enters "four" as input.
+This functionality will be reserved for a future Simple Haskell post on error handling.